The Humans (video game): Nintendo

+Atari

+The Atari Lynx version was generally received favorably.
+GamePro's Weekend Warrior found it to be a captivating puzzle game, adding that the quirky graphics and upbeat soundtrack belie its complexity and challenge.

+The Atari Jaguar version was met with average critical sentiments.
+Electronic Gaming Monthly's Mike Weigand said that the Jaguar version was fine, with decent graphics and adequate controls.
+GamePro's Boss Music rated as it one of the better Jaguar titles due to its "brain-twisting" gameplay, but found it graphically lacking considering the Jaguar's capabilities and criticized the stiff controls and lack of multiplayer modes.
+According to internal documentation from Atari, the Jaguar version had sold 18,771 copies by April 1, 1995.

+The Atari Falcon version was generally well-received.
+Paula Richards and Frank Charlton of ST Format highlighted the game's overall graphical department, addictive gameplay, and humor, but criticized it for its tiresome repetitiveness and steep difficulty curve in later levels.
+Atari World's Nial Grimes praised the Falcon version for being a "perfect" conversion of the Jaguar version, but questioned the game's long-term playability, stating that it would take a special kind of person to play it from start to finish.
+Kay Tennemann of German publication ST-Computer commended the Falcon version for its overall visual presentation, but faulted its soundscapes for being lacking.
+Tristan Collet of the French ST Magazine gave the Falcon version positive remarks for its engaging gameplay, good longevity, and humour, but criticized its overall technical performance.

 Legacy

 Following the success of The Humans, a sequel titled The Humans: Insult to Injury was launched in 1992 as both a stand-alone release or as an expansion pack.
 In 1993, the two games were combined and released for both Amiga CD32 and PC under the name Humans 1 and 2.
 In 1995, a third entry in the series titled Humans 3: Evolution - Lost in Time was released, keeping to the original game idea but differs from the original entry in storyline, gameplay style, and level continuity.
 Between 1994 and 2001, the trademarks for the Atari Jaguar version were abandoned and cancelled respectively.
 About a decade after GameTek declared bankruptcy, Deep Silver released a fourth entry for Microsoft Windows and Nintendo DS under the name The Humans: Meet the Ancestors!, retaining the same general gameplay style but improved the graphics and added more interactive objects and enemies.